 Clause 4:

 Many amendments add a short subclause (a few paragraphs, often) to describe the features/facilities supported, to the general description of 802.11 in clause 4.
 The feature(s) in our draft seem too small to be worth a new section.
 However, we can add to the existing subclause on MAC privacy enhancements.
 For example:

+Editor update the bullet in Clause 4 as shown:

 To mitigate this sort of traffic analysis a STA can support the ability to periodically and randomly change its MAC addresses and reset counters and seeds prior to association.
 While discovering networks, a STA can refrain from gratuitously transmitting Probe Request frames containing SSIDs of favored BSS networks.
-Such a STA, when returning to a previously connected network, can opt-in to exchange a device identifier that allows the network to recognize the device but protects the information from third parties.
+Such a STA, when reconnecting to a previously connected network, can opt-in to exchange a device identifier that allows the network to recognize the device but protects the information from third parties.

 Clause 6: